ADTRAN/netconf_client/README.md

 # netconf_client

-A NETCONF client for Python 2.7 and 3+.
+A NETCONF client for Python 3.6+.

 ## Basic Usage